 The performance measure in the goal is often a date or a length of time, but it could be any objective criteria that you can use to determine whether or not you've accomplished the specific goal that you've set.

-Suppose you're goal setting because you want to lose weight.
+Suppose your objective is to lose weight.
 An example of a specific goal to help you meet this objective is:

 "I will lose 10 pounds in two months BY running on a treadmill for half an hour six days a week."